 Priority One: Stop the Bleeding

-SUU was plagued all season long by 13-0 runs and quarters where the entire time seemingly forgot how to play basketball.
-If SUU is going to improve, they need to find a way to slow the flow.
+SUU was plagued all season long by 13-0 runs and quarters where the entire team seemingly forgot how to play together.
+If SUU is going to improve, they need to find a way to slow down and stay composed.

 Part of this comes down to Coach Sanders’ timeout usage.
 There’s value in letting players play their way out of a funk, but sometimes you have to stop the momentum.

 Breaking an opponent’s’ momentum also comes down to being able to score without a concrete play call.
 Sometimes SUU just needed a bucket but had nowhere to turn.
-There was little to no post scoring on the squad, and the backcourt struggled to find and convert open looks all season.
+There was little to no post scoring on the squad, which kept the team from consistently finding open looks throughout the season.

 Bre Reid leaves a large hole in the offense.
 She provided a spark and took a lot of shots because no one else on the team was willing to shoot.

 Option B is finding someone via recruiting.
 There will be backcourt minutes available for the taking, and an impact recruit could see substantial playing time from day one.
-Someone needs to fill Reid’s shoes, but they need to develop into more than just what Reid was.
+Someone needs to fill Reid’s shoes, but they need to develop into a more efficient scorer than Reid.

 Priority three: Clogging the Lane